cbail/textnets/README.md

 ## Getting Started

 To begin using textnets, you'll need to install the current version of the package from Github.
-To do so, you'll need the R devtools package, if you don't have it already.
+For this, you'll need the R devtools package, if you don't have it already.

 ```r
 install.packages("devtools")